Earthquake (Jisoo song)

 "Earthquake" is a song by South Korean singer Jisoo.
 It was released through Blissoo and Warner Records on February 14, 2025, as the lead single from her debut extended play, Amortage (2025).
 It marked Jisoo's first single under her own label since departing from YG Entertainment and Interscope Records as a solo artist in 2023.
-An electropop song about the excitement of new love, "Earthquake" was written by Jisoo with Jack Brady, Jordan Roman, Sarah Troy and Sara Boe, while it was produced by Blissoo and the Wavys.
+An electropop song about the excitement of new love, "Earthquake" was written by Jisoo with Jack Brady, Jordan Roman, Sarah Troy and Sara Boe, and was produced by Blissoo and the Wavys.

 "Earthquake" received positive reviews for its catchy quality and upgraded production as compared to her debut single "Flower" (2023).
 It became Jisoo's first number-one song on the US Billboard World Digital Songs chart and peaked at number 47 on the Billboard Global 200.
 The song also peaked at number 41 on South Korea's Circle Digital Chart and entered the top ten in Hong Kong, Malaysia, Singapore, Taiwan, and Vietnam.

-An accompanying music video was directed by Christian Breslauer and uploaded on Jisoo's YouTube simultaneously with the single's release.
+An accompanying music video, directed by Christian Breslauer, was uploaded on Jisoo's YouTube channel simultaneously with the single's release.
 It shows the singer dealing with an unexpected text message from her lover at work and being interrogated with a lie detector test about her true feelings for him.
-To promote the song, Jisoo performed at the South Korean music program Inkigayo and on her fanmeet tour Lights, Love, Action! in Asia.
+Jisoo promoted "Earthquake" with performances at the South Korean music program Inkigayo, on her fanmeet tour Lights, Love, Action! in Asia, and on Blackpink's Deadline World Tour.
 The song received a nomination for Best K-Pop at the 2025 MTV Video Music Awards.

 Background and release

 Jisoo announced her departure from YG Entertainment for solo activities in December 2023 and established her own label named Blissoo in February 2024.
 On January 26, 2025, she revealed that she would be releasing her debut extended play Amortage on Valentine's Day.
 She announced on January 28 that she had signed a global label deal with Warner Records for her solo music.
 On February 4, Jisoo unveiled the tracklist and credits for the EP, including the lead single "Earthquake".
 The same day, she released a concept poster for the single, which provided a hint with the phrase: "Wake up, electric touch."
 She later released a music video teaser on February 12, followed by a poster for the music video on February 13, which contained a Polaroid of Jisoo with lettering for "Earthquake" and the caption "One day left, D-1".
 "Earthquake" was released as the lead single of Amortage alongside the rest of the EP on February 14.
+An English version of the single was released as an online-exclusive bonus track available for purchase on Jisoo's official website with the EP.